 Passage is committed to creating mainstage theatre productions that reflect the true stories of our community.
 In devised work, we are working with a team of artists to create a script from scratch.

-If you would like to be interviewed for The OK Trenton
+If you would like to make a donation to The OK Trenton

 2010 saw the production of Trenton Lights, a musical play conceived and created by June Ballinger and David Lee White that reached beyond the headlines, history books